Mounting Alluxio with FUSE

 - Configuration Parameters For Alluxio-FUSE

-Alluxio-FUSE is a new experimental feature that allows to mount a distributed Alluxio File System within the local file system hierarchy of a Linux node.
-Using this feature, standard tools (for example,
+Alluxio-FUSE is a feature that allows mounting the distributed Alluxio File System as a standard

-echo) and legacy POSIX applications will have basic access to the distributed Alluxio data store.
+mkdir) will have basic access to the distributed Alluxio data store.
+More importantly,

-Given the intrinsic characteristics of Alluxio, like its write-once/read-many-times file data model, the mounted file system will not have full POSIX semantics and will have specific limitations.
-Please, read the rest of this document before using this feature to understand what it can and cannot do for you.
+Alluxio-FUSE is based on the project Filesystem in Userspace (FUSE), and most basic file system operations are supported.
+However, given the intrinsic characteristics of Alluxio, like its write-once/read-many-times file data model, the mounted file system will not have full POSIX semantics and will have specific limitations.
+Please read the section of limitations for details.

 $ALLUXIO_HOME and run: